taragurung/tara.com.np/src/content/blog/securing-cicd-pipeline-full-guide.md

 ---
-title: Securing CI/CD Pipelines: A Comprehensive Guide
+title: Securing CI/CD Pipelines A Comprehensive Guide
 excerpt:  This are few reasons and how I would monitor your system and application as a DevOps engineer in 2025.
 publishDate: 'Feb 06 2025'
 tags: